cityEHR/cityehr/README.md

 ```

 ## Running cityEHR
-There are two options at present:
+There are three options at present:

 1. (Preferred) Run the stand-alone cityEHR Jar file that embeds Jetty Server.
     ```shell
     $ java -jar cityehr-distribution/cityehr-standalone-jetty/target/cityehr-standalone-jetty-1.8.0-SNAPSHOT.jar
     ```
     Note: As the Jar file is stand-alone you can copy it to any location you prefer before running it.

+2. Run the stand-alone cityEHR Jar file that embeds Tomcat Server.
+    ```shell
+    $ java -jar cityehr-distribution/cityehr-standalone-tomcat/target/cityehr-standalone-tomcat-1.8.0-SNAPSHOT.jar
+    ```
+   Note: As the Jar file is stand-alone you can copy it to any location you prefer before running it.

-2. Copy and deploy the WAR file from the `cityehr-distribution/cityehr-webapp/target` folder to your favourite Java EE server.
+3. Copy and deploy the WAR file from the `cityehr-distribution/cityehr-webapp/target` folder to your favourite Java EE server.

 ## Running cityEHR for Development Purposes
 There are two options at present: